The Cooperative and Highly Automated Driving (CHAD) Pilot

 Listen to Simon Finn, Cisco security architect specialist and Damien Manuel, Deakin Universities Director of Cyber Security – Research and Innovation Centre in discussion with ITS Australia Policy Manager, Stacey Ryan on a vital topic for the transport and technology sectors.

-The next episode in our series brings together experts in the field of IoT.
+This episode brings together experts in the field of IoT.
 We will be talking about the technology, the experience and how these organisations work to bring it all together to enhance the ITS industry, network efficiency and improve customer experience.

 We are looking forward to hearing from our panelists, and hope you can join us and come with some searching questions to ask our panelists.